ThoughtWorks-AELab/ref_di_aws_auth0_bootstrap/readme.md

 - CLI-based SSO is not yet enabled
 - mapping main IAM account to other accounts

+- github_connection.js
+    - Need to set the User Agent programmatically to match the Github application name as requested by Github

 - bootstrap.py
     - better logging in scripts so you can see what actually occurs
     - validation for config structure so there are better error messages